Mike Dwyer (American football)

-Francis Michael Dwyer II (born June 13, 1963) is an American former professional football defensive tackle in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Massachusetts.
+Francis Michael Dwyer II (born June 13, 1963) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the UMass Minutemen.

 Early life

 Dwyer attended Barnstable High School, where he played as a linebacker and offensive tackle.
 He enrolled in the University of Rhode Island, where he became a starter at defensive tackle.

 After his sophomore season, he transferred to the University of Massachusetts.
 As a senior, he led the team with 12.5 sacks and 4 fumbles recoveries, while receiving Division I-AA All-American honors.

 Professional career

 Chicago Bears

 Dwyer was signed as an undrafted free agent by the Chicago Bears after the 1986 NFL draft.
 He was waived on August 18.

 Dallas Cowboys

 In 1987, he signed as a free agent with the Dallas Cowboys.
 He was released on September 1.

 After the NFLPA strike was declared on the third week of the season, those contests were canceled (reducing the 16-game season to 15) and the NFL decided that the games would be played with replacement players.
 He was re-signed to be a part of the Dallas replacement team that was given the mock name "Rhinestone Cowboys" by the media.
 He started 3 games at left defensive tackle, playing alongside future Hall of Famer Randy White and keeping his starting position over defensive tackle Kevin Brooks, who crossed the picket line on October 7.
 He registered 8 tackles, one sack and one fumble recovery against the New York Jets.
 He was a popular player with the Cowboys fans during those games, because of his style of play and celebrations.
 He was cut on October 26, at the end of the strike.